khubbar7/Test2/Test2.md

 /pickett_shared/teaching/EPP622_Fall2022/raw_data/solenopsis_invicta_test2

 ## Fastqc and Trimming

+Fastqc is a quick way to run some quality control checks on your raw sequence data.
+It looks at anything from per base/tile sequence quality, per seq GC content, overrepresented sequences, and adapter content.
 Create a new directory in the ‘analysis_test2’ directory for the purposes of this test:

 ```